We may earn commissions when you buy from links on our site. Why you can trust us.

 Review of the Nespresso Lattissima Pro

 If you’re not already familiar with Nespresso, it’s a pod-based system that uses hermetically sealed coffee pods to brew your espresso.
 The advantages of the pods over grinding beans are that the coffee is always fresh, there is no measuring or grinding required, and cleanup is simply a matter of emptying the pod container when it fills up.
-Pods typically cost around $.70 each, and are available in a variety of roasts and both caffeinated and decaf.
-Nespresso’s strength has always been its espresso (though it recently launched its coffee-focused Virtuo line), as opposed to its competitors Keurig and Tassimo whose focus has been on coffee.
+Pods typically cost around $.80 each, and are available in a variety of roasts and both caffeinated and decaf.
+Nespresso’s strength has always been its espresso (though it has a coffee-focused Virtuo line), as opposed to its competitors Keurig and Tassimo, whose focus has been on coffee.

 Comparison of Nespresso models

 All models of original Nespresso machines (excluding the Virtuo line) use the same pods and work pretty much identically as far as making espresso.
 Differences are mostly design-based.
 However, the Lattissima models are the only ones that offer integrated milk handling for lattes and cappuccinos; the other models all rely on separate frothers.
-Having an integrated frother makes pouring a cappuccino as simple as pushing a button, and the milk unit goes straight back in the fridge, requiring only occasional clean out.
+Having an integrated frother makes pouring a cappuccino as simple as pushing a button, and the milk unit goes straight back in the fridge, requiring cleaning every few days.

-Within the Lattissima line, there are three models: Lattissima Plus, Lattissima Touch and Lattissima Pro.
-The Lattissima Pro model I’m reviewing here is the largest of the three, with higher capacity water tank (44 ounces vs 30 ounces on the other two) and milk container (17 ounces vs 11.8 ounces), so you’ll be able to make 50% more drinks before refilling.
-The Lattissima Touch and Lattissima Pro also offer a super-fast 25-second heat up time, while the Lattissima Plus is a somewhat slower 40 seconds.
+Within the Lattissima line, there are three models: Gran Lattissima, Lattisima One, and Lattissima Pro.
+The Lattissima Pro model I’m reviewing here is the largest, with highest capacity water tank (44 ounces vs 34 ounces on the other models) and one of the highest capacity milk containers (17 ounces for the Pro and Gran Lattissima versus 4.2 ounces), so you’ll be able to make more drinks before refilling.
+The Pro offers a super-fast 15-second heat-up time, with the others taking a somewhat slower 25 seconds.

 Design and features of the Lattissima Pro